andrewhercules/andrewhercules.github.io/_posts/2018-05-12-why-i-avoid-demographic-details-in-my-personas.md

 When I first started engaging with UX about seven years ago, I often built personas that had lengthy biographies and were full of demographic details.
 Perhaps it was the by-product of my previous stints in marketing where everything is driven by demographics.
 Or perhaps it was my due to my belief that rich and engaging personas were the *only* way to foster empathy and understanding with stakeholders.

 Luckily, I've changed that mindset.
 Lengthy biographies and demographic details have become the cornerstones for my creative writing projects.
-And unless the demographic details add specific value to a design artefacts, I avoid using them.
+And unless the demographic details add specific value to a design artefact, I avoid using them.

 Earlier today, I stumbled upon a really interesting [article from Indi Young about describing personas with demographic details](https://medium.com/@indiyoung/describing-personas-af992e3fc527) and the inherent problem with using demographic details.